Keeper vs RoboForm: 2 veteran password managers compared

 Platforms, interface, and ease of use

-Keeper | RoboForm | |
+| Keeper | RoboForm | |

-Supported OS | Windows, macOS, Linux, Android, iOS | Windows, macOS, Linux, Android, iOS |
+| Supported OS | Windows, macOS, Linux, Android, iOS | Windows, macOS, Android, iOS |

-Browser extension | Chrome, Safari, Firefox, Opera, Edge, Internet Explorer | Chrome, Safari, Firefox, Opera, Edge |
+| Browser extension | Chrome, Firefox, Safari, Edge, Opera, Brave, Internet Explorer | Chrome, Firefox, Edge, Brave, Opera, Safari, Tor |

-Number of users | Up to 5 | Up to 5 |
+| Number of users | Up to 5 | Up to 5 |

 However, Keeper has an advantage here because its apps work smoothly, while RoboForm’s versions occasionally glitch.
-Additionally, Keeper’s mobile apps come with the full spectrum of features, unlike RoboForm’s versions which only have basic functionalities.
+Additionally, Keeper’s mobile apps come with the full spectrum of features, unlike RoboForm’s versions, which only have basic functionalities.

 Desktop apps

 In terms of looks and functionalities, Keeper’s desktop apps are sleek and contemporary.
 All the features are neatly categorized, with quick access to the main items located on the left sidebar.
-Navigation is a breeze, the functions are responsive and all work as they should.
+Navigation is a breeze, the functions are responsive, and all work as they should.

-In comparison, RoboForm’s desktop apps are nowhere as modern, and you might need a hot minute to find your way around.
+In comparison, RoboForm’s desktop apps are nowhere as modern, and you might need a minute to find your way around.
 However, they’re clean and minimalistic.

 In brief, Keeper’s desktop apps are modern and loaded with features.
 Meanwhile, RoboForm’s desktop apps have the benefit of being clean and streamlined.